Car Seats Series #4 : Installation

 In 2004 NHTSA required some changes to LATCH weight limits and labeling.
-The gist of it is that most car seats have a combined weight limit of 65 lbs (weight of the car seat + weight of the child) and must be labeled when you can no longer install it with LATCH but rather must use the seat belt.
+The gist of it is that most car seats have a combined weight limit of 65 lbs (weight of the car seat + weight of the child).
+They must be labeled when you can no longer install it with LATCH at which time you must use the seat belt.
 You can get more detailed information about the 2014 LATCH changes here.

 Car seat experts recommend using the tether strap for forward facing installations.
-The tether strap reduces forward head movement (“excursion”) in a crash as you can see in this University of Michigan image.
+The tether strap reduces forward head movement (“excursion”) in a crash.
+Get the idea of this in the University of Michigan image to the right.

-Find the tether anchor points for your car in the manual or marked in the car (not a cargo hook or other type of accessory anchor).
-Bring the tether strap from the car seat over the top of the vehicle seat and clip the strap to the car’s tether anchor point.
+Find the tether anchor points for your car in the manual or marked in the car.
+Make sure it’s not a cargo hook or other type of accessory anchor.
+Bring the tether strap from the car seat over the top of the vehicle seat.
+Clip the strap to the car’s tether anchor point.

 Extra peace of mind

 No matter what you read, sometimes it’s best to have hands on instruction.
 Or test your install by having it checked by a certified Child Passenger Safety Technician.
 Find a local technician visit Safe Kids listing.
-We do not recommend taking your car seat to a doctor or fire station without checking first that they are a trained and certified technician.
+We do not recommend taking your car seat to a doctor or fire station without checking first that they have a trained and certified technician on duty.

 We want to know, did you do everything right?
 Share your comments below.